soravux/scoop/doc/examples.rst

 Overall example
 ---------------

-The |fullTreeFile|_ example holds a pretty good wrap-up of available functionnalities.
+The |fullTreeFile|_ example holds a wrap-up of available SCOOP functionnalities.
 It notably shows that SCOOP is capable of handling twisted and complex hierarchical requirements.